 Ordinarily review your Access Control settings

-It is recommended to review user access to the organisation's dashboard at least once a month to ensure that the Access Control groups are up to date and that employees who have left the Company, are not granted access anymore.
+It is recommended to review user access to the organization's dashboard at least once a month to ensure that the Access Control groups are up to date and that employees who have left the Company, are not granted access anymore.